Summer 2024 Newsletter

 Join the Consortium of Universities for the Advancement of Hydrologic Sciences, Inc. (CUAHSI) for an introduction to HydroShare.
 This webinar will cover sharing, storing, collaborating on, and publishing data in HydroShare.
 We will also cover HydroShare’s integration with CUAHSI compute services and new and upcoming HydroShare functionality.
 This webinar is a perfect opportunity to either learn about HydroShare for the first time or to increase your familiarity with new features.
 Featured this time: A change to how large files are uploaded and more!
 There will be time after the presentation for questions and discussion.

-More Publications from the I-GUIDE Team
+from the NSF I-GUIDE Project Team

 Explore more of the latest work from the NSF I-GUIDE Team.
-Click on the cards to view the full articles.

 Share this: